raye92/truthai/README.md

 ## CurateAI – LLM Aggregator

-A starter template for building applications that seamlessly integrate multiple large language models (LLMs) with minimal setup.

-## Overview

 CurateAI provides a foundation for aggregating and orchestrating responses from various LLM providers.
-Designed for scalability and flexibility, it enables developers to experiment with different models and optimize outputs.

 ## Features